Tough road ahead for India carmakers as boom market crashes

-MUMBAI, April 10 (Reuters) - India’s annual car sales fell for the first time in a decade in the just-ended financial year, official data will show on Wednesday, calling into question bullish growth expectations that fuelled billion-dollar bets from global manufacturers.
+MUMBAI/NEW DELHI (Reuters) - India’s annual car sales fell for the first time in a decade in the financial year just ended and are expected to post subdued growth this year, calling into question bullish expectations that fuelled billion-dollar bets from global manufacturers.

 Carmakers in India, two years ago the world’s hottest growth market after China, have seen high interest rates, rising fuel prices and prolonged economic gloom turn an industry recently growing at 30 percent a year into one plagued by huge discounts, showrooms full of unsold cars, and chronic overcapacity.

+But manufacturers that have sunk huge amounts of cash into the country are likely to pare back expansion plans as economic troubles persist, and the industry braces for another year of disappointing sales.

 “The industry, like the rest of the economy, has slowed down very substantially,” R.C.
-Bhargava, chairman of market leader Maruti Suzuki, told Reuters.
+Bhargava, chairman of market leader Maruti Suzuki (MRTI.NS), told Reuters.

 While surging sales of SUVs have been a bright spot for some manufacturers, sales of the smaller cars that account for most of the passenger vehicle market have crashed this year.